 They can eat algae off the plants and other plant materials you give them.
 In the wild, they attack floating living things and eat worms to stay healthy.
 In your aquarium, you can give them brine shrimp and foods that are rich in protein.

-How do I know if my African Dwarf Frog is happy?
+How do I know if my croaker is happy?